 Each is having different pros and cons.

-_What is Moesif?
-Moesif is the most advanced API analytics service used by over 2000 organizations to measure adoption rates of new API versions and SDK releases by your customers.
+What is Moesif?
+Moesif is the most advanced API analytics service used by Thousands of platformsto measure adoption rates of new API versions and SDK releases by your customers.

 Version in the URL